rumboalla/coolrs/README.md

-# coolrs
+# CoolRs
-CoolRS is a collection of Renderscript effects
+CoolRs is a collection of Renderscript effects.

+# License

+# Fire

+# Text Fire

+# TODO